HGGM-LIM/jclustering/README.md

 using simple examples and code snippets.
 Several working examples will be attached to this document annex for full reference.

+## Contact

+If you wish to contact the author for questions, corrections or just casual comments, you can do so at [this e-mail address](mailto:jmmateos@mce.hggm.es).

 # What is jClustering?

 jClustering is an [ImageJ](http://rsbweb.nih.gov/ij/) plugin developed with the